 However, the Qatari regime has not stopped funding terrorist movements.
 The four countries have also all imposed measures boycotting the Qatari government.

-And Doha tried to politicize the Hajj by punishing its citizens who want to do the pilgrimage, by blocking the Saudi online portal allocated by the Ministry of Hajj and Umrah, for registration.
+And Doha tried to politicise the Hajj by punishing its citizens who want to do the pilgrimage, by blocking the Saudi online portal allocated by the Ministry of Hajj and Umrah, for registration.

-And Saudi’s Ministry of Hajj and Umrah, explained that worshippers are required to register information on a website for Qatari travellers.
-They will then be required to travel though either the King Abdulaziz International Airport in Jeddah, or Prince Mohammed bin Abdulaziz International Airport in Medina.
+The Saudi Ministry of Hajj and Umrah explained that worshippers are required to register information on a website for Qatari travellers.
+They will then be required to travel through either the King Abdulaziz International Airport in Jeddah or Prince Mohammed bin Abdulaziz International Airport in Medina.